 Our Outreach Evaluation Strategy has been in place from September 2011 and continues to be implemented.
 The evaluation of our outreach activity provides information on the impact and outcomes of pre-application and pre-arrival outreach, and informs the development of future activity.
-Outreach activity is also a strand within our University's STARS project.

-9.1.1 Activity targets
+9.1.1 Annual activity targets